 On 8 June 2004 orphan designation (EU/3/04/199) was granted by the European Commission to Dr. Gertrud Thormann, France, for tetrahydrobiopterin for the treatment of hyperphenylalaninemia.

-The sponsorship was transferred first to BioMarin Europe Ltd, Ireland, in March 2005, then to Serono Europe Limited, United Kingdom, in August 2006, then to Merck KGaA, Germany, in September 2007 and subsequently to Merck Serono Europe Limited, United Kingdom, in March 2011.
+The sponsorship was transferred first to BioMarin Europe Ltd, Ireland, in March 2005, then to Serono Europe Limited, United Kingdom, in August 2006, then to Merck KGaA, Germany, in September 2007, then to Merck Serono Europe Limited, United Kingdom, in March 2011 and subsequently to BioMarin International Limited, Ireland, in December 2015.

 - What is hyperphenylalaninaemia?